United States Peace Index: Changes in peacefulness

 The index also includes a map and list for changes in peacefulness from 1991-2009.
 States are scored in this section by percent, either positive or negative.
 As a nation, it says that the United States has improved in peacefulness since 1991.
+However, after that, it has declined sharply in peacefulness.
+For example, in 2026, the United States ranked 134th/163, its lowest rank ever.

 Metro areas

 The index also provides statistical analysis and crime, and the cost of crime, in the 61 most populous metropolitan areas.
 The Cambridge metro area in Massachusetts ranked as the most peaceful and the Detroit metro area as the least.